This page provides information on support and resources available for social communication differences, attention, activity, and other behaviours.

 Social communication

-- Need extra time to process information or answer questions.
+- Using different skills to process information or answer questions

 Social interaction